-An opportunity for students to pursue special artistic projects and research under faculty supervision.
-Subject to approval by faculty and chair.
-(401, fall only; 402, spring only)
+An opportunity for seniors to pursue special artistic projects and research in preparation for senior exhibition, under faculty supervision.
+(Fall and spring)

 420-421 Studio Drawing V-VI (3-3).
 Prereq: ART 320-321.

 Continued refinement of conceptual, observational, technical, and interpretive skills in the development of a coherent body of work.
 (Fall and spring)